saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 Overall Tests passed!!!
 ```

-Whenever we use JSNAPy, the snapshots and checks are run for all the devices referecenced in the `/etc/jsnapy/snap_config.yaml` file.
+Whenever we use JSNAPy, the snapshots and checks are run for all the devices referenced in the `/etc/jsnapy/snap_config.yaml` file.

 ## Conclusion